 If the process was modified and there were many versions in the given date range, the reports will include data columns from all versions, and its number will be presented in one of the columns.

-If the name of a step in a process or table is too long (more than 31 characters), it is impossible to include it completely in the sheet name.
+If the name of an activity in a process or table is too long (more than 31 characters), it is impossible to include it completely in the sheet name.
 Therefore, longer names will be shortened.
 If, as a result of shortening, the names will duplicate, we will add the character ~ and a number to the next ones.

-– in the HR step: HR Approval (instead of Approval)– on the step Legal Department: Legal Approval (instead of Approval)– at the Management Board step: Board approval (instead of Approval)
+– in the HR activity: HR Approval (instead of Approval)– on the activity Legal Department: Legal Approval (instead of Approval)– at the Management Board activity: Board approval (instead of Approval)